Evolution of Preferences in Multiple Populations: Partial Observability

-Instead of Pareto efficiency, we can show that weak Pareto efficiency is a necessary condition for pure-strategy outcomes to be stable under almost perfect observability.
-If a pure-strategy profile is strongly Pareto dominated by another strategy profile, then this outcome will be unstable for large enough degrees of observability.
-In such a case, entrants in every population can gain a fitness advantage over the incumbents, as described in the proof of the following theorem.
+Instead of Pareto efficiency, we can show that weak Pareto efficiency is a necessary condition for pure-strategy outcomes to be stable when preferences are almost observable.
+If a pure-strategy outcome is strongly Pareto dominated by another strategy profile, then since the effects of no observability would be ignored in such a case as long as the degree of observability is large enough, it follows that this outcome can be destabilized by the ``secret handshake'' entrants.

-\begin{thm} Let $a^*$ be a pure-strategy profile in $G$.
-If for any $\bar{p}\in (0,1)$ there exists $p\in (\bar{p},1)$ such that $a^*$ is stable for the degree $p$, then it is weakly Pareto efficient with respect to $\pi$. \end{thm}
+\begin{theoremEnd}[no link to theorem, restate]{thm} Let $a^*$ be a pure-strategy profile in $G$.
+If for any $\bar{p}\in (0,1)$ there exists $p\in (\bar{p},1)$ such that $a^*$ is stable for the degree $p$, then it is weakly Pareto efficient with respect to $\pi$. \end{theoremEnd}